 After serving in the British Army for 14 years, Peter Shergold took on the role of Head of Field Operations at Cats Protection in November 2021.

 Prior to this, he worked at St John’s Ambulance, where he oversaw the charity’s clinical events and led the recruitment and training of 30,500 vaccinator volunteers to support the NHS during the recent pandemic.

-These achievements have seen him nominated in the Rising Star category.
-Peter will find out if he has won the award at a ceremony at The Grosvenor Hotel, London, on 8 September.
+Peter’s achievements have seen him win the Rising Star category of the British Ex-Forces in Business Awards at a ceremony at The Grosvenor Hotel, London, on 8 September.

 “I am very proud to be nominated for this award,” said Peter.
 “I picked up a lot of skills and experience in the Army that hopefully will come in very useful as Cats Protection embarks on its own mission to help more cats over the next 10 years through the expansion of its rehoming, neutering and information work.

 “The army teaches you to serve to lead.
 This means you serve your people by leading them.
 They are the most important thing and helping them means they will achieve more.
 It also taught me patience and that no matter how hard things are, I've been through worse... so let's have a cup of tea and talk it through.